-Last week, Wes and I pulled our dining room chair onto the porch, grabbed a blanket and sat up with our neighbor listening to the lake boom and crack as the ice expanded in the Alaskan night.
+Last week, I pulled a dining room chair onto the porch, grabbed a blanket and sat up with our neighbor listening to the lake boom and crack as the ice expanded in the Alaskan night.

 We talked about how awesome it is to live here, how our life suits us to a tee, and watched a meteor shower light up the sky to prove it.
 Sitting there, it hit me how radically my life has changed.